Cuteness may earn compensation through affiliate links in this article.

-Puppies need to nurse from their mother to get the antibodies, nutrients and extra calories they need to stay healthy and fight off disease.
-Starting around 4 weeks old, the little ones can safely begin eating solid foods as they will have the teeth necessary to do so.
+Dr. Kristy Conn says puppies need to nurse from their mother to get the antibodies, nutrients and extra calories they need to stay healthy and fight off disease.
+Starting around 4-weeks-old, the little ones can safely begin eating solid foods as they will have the teeth necessary to do so.

-- Mix up one part puppy milk replacement formula with an equal part of dry or canned puppy food by hand or in a blender until it reaches the consistency of baby food.
+- Pet Coach suggests mixing up one part puppy milk replacement formula with an equal part of dry or canned puppy food by hand or in a blender until it reaches the consistency of baby food.

 - Add a bit of warm water to the mixture as needed if it's a bit too thick.